AIS-Bonn/primitive_fitter/README.md

 ### How to add new primitive shapes

 Create a class that inherits from `ShapeFit`, thus you need to define the functions `writeUrdf` and `writeUrdfXacro`.
-These functions are supposed to write the fitted shape to the Urdf XML.
+These functions are supposed to write the fitted shape to the URDF XML.
 Additionally, you will need to define a `static addMacroXacro` method, which writes the Xacro Macro that is neccessary in `writeUrdfXacro`.
 Finally, the `addMacroXacro` needs to be included in the `Urdf::addXacroDef` function.
 For a simple non-macro example, refer to BoxFit, for help on using macros, refer to the CapsuleFit class.